Don’t Slide Down the Slippery Slope of Suffering

 For the Kindle Edition, go here: https://www.amazon.com/Beggars-Bread-Bo-Jackson-ebook/dp/B01K5Z0NLA/ref=sr_1_2?ie=UTF8&qid=1473336800&sr=8-2&keywords=Beggar%27s+Bread

-Time and Chance might seem to have no place in a world ruled by a Sovereign God.
-At times, both Bible Scholars and skeptics have believed in an “either-or” universe with very divergent bookends.
+Today’s devotional thought is about how time and chance interact with our (or God’s!) world.
+On the surface, Time and Chance seem to have no place in a world ruled by a Sovereign God.
+As a result, both Bible Scholars and skeptics have at times believed in an “either-or” universe with very divergent bookends.
 One perspective is that there is no Sovereign God.
 Therefore, we make choices in a chaotic world and control things as best we can.
 The other bookend is that in order to be sovereign, God has to have pre-ordained all things.
 In the latter view, determinism restricts the choices we men may make about existence.
 If God is sovereign, then our choices don’t really matter because God’s will is pre-determined.

 The tension between God’s sovereignty and man’s free will is a difficult thing to sort out: are we in control?
 Is God in control?
 Does God dictate what earthly events happen where?
 Do we place all random disasters at God’s feet?
 How do men’s choices influence events if God is sovereign?
 If God is in control, then surely His plan overrides or even precludes random events.